-2. MWD/CPWD Handlers
+2. MWD Handlers

-a.
-MWD handlers, generally speaking, may wear the MARPAT uniform for most tactical employments and during training of the working dog team.
+- a.
+Military MWD handlers, generally speaking, may wear the MARPAT uniform for most tactical employments and during training of the working dog team.
 Kennel care and other training activities may be conducted in either the current Marine Corps physical training uniform, or PMs/PCs (or designated representatives) may request the issue of olive-drab coveralls from the local Supply activity for MWD handlers.
-When not engaged in handling activities, MWD handlers will wear the uniform of the day.

-b.
-CPWD handlers will wear the uniform prescribed in section 5100 for normal tactical employments and training of the CPWD team.
-Procurement of alternate uniforms, including cargo type jumpsuits or coveralls, is a program decision, and will be coordinated between the installation PM/PC, via the chain of command and CMC (PS).
+When not engaged in handling activities, MWD handlers will wear the uniform of the day. - b.
+Civilian MWD handlers will wear the uniform prescribed in section 5100 for normal duty/tactical employments and may wear the supplemental uniform when training the MWD team as approved by the PM/PC.
+Procurement of supplemental uniforms, including cargo type jumpsuits or coveralls, is a program decision, and will be coordinated between the installation PM/PC, via the chain of command and CMC (PS). - 3.
+SRT.

-3. SRT.
 SRT members are authorized to wear nomex-type, olive drab flight or tanker style suits, in order to allow for ease of movement in certain tactical applications.
 The normal training and operations uniform for daily wear is the flight or tanker style suits that are available through the Marine Corps Supply System, and should be requested for issue to SRT members by the PM/PC (or designated representative).
 Open source, commercially available tactical suits (in olive or black) are not currently authorized for wear, and must be authorized by the Permanent Marine Corps Uniform Board.

-4. Bicycle Patrol.
+Bicycle Patrol.
 As a function of community oriented policing, bike patrols have become more prevalent on installations in recent years.
 The Marine Corps has provided guidelines regarding the use of bicycles by uniformed personnel for commuting and exercise purposes, and prescribes that the camouflage/combat utility uniform may be worn while bicycling, with an approved ANSI/DOT bicycle helmet, and reflective gear.
 However, Marine Corps orders do not address police bicycling as a patrol function.
 For purposes of patrolling, many PMOs/MCPDs have procured open source/commercial bicycle uniforms for their respective bike patrols.
 Civilian police officers who are assigned duties within a bike patrol may be authorized to wear a similar uniform by the PM/PC.
 Personnel who perform bike patrol functions also wear personally procured athletic footwear (sneakers/ running shoes), department issued black gear, and a Level IIIA protective vest.
 Such uniforms include items as follows:

 UNIFORM ITEM UNIT OF ISSUE DESCRIPTION COLOR

 SHIRT, SHORT SLEEVE 2 POLO STYLE, WITH AN EMBROIDERED MILITARY POLICE BADGE ON THE UPPER LEFT SIDE, AND THE WORDS "MILITARY POLICE" IN CAPITALIZED BLOCK LETTERS COLOR THAT CONTRASTS WITH WORDING ON THE SHIRT

-SHORTS 2 NYLON/SPANDEX, CHAMOIS PADDED, AND SPECIFICALLY DESIGNED FOR BICYCLING ANSI/DOT APPROVED BLACK
+SHORTS 2 NYLON/SPANDEX, CHAMOIS PADDED, AND SPECIFICALLY DESIGNED FOR BICYCLING BLACK

-BICYCLE
+HELMET 1 ANSI/DOT APPROVED BICYCLE BLACK

 GLOVES 1 BICYCLE BLACK

-5. PMs/CPs will ensure all personnel are inspected on a regular basis, prior to assuming police duties, in order to ensure compliance with the regulations herein.

-6. All locally proposed uniform items for Marine Corps-wide wear should be approved using the procedures outlined in reference (ab).
+- 5. PMs/CPs will ensure all personnel are inspected on a regular basis, prior to assuming police duties, in order to ensure compliance with the regulations herein. - 6.
+All locally proposed uniform items for Marine Corps-wide wear should be approved using the procedures outlined in reference (ab).
 Local deviations from reference (ab) must be approved by the Permanent Uniform Board, as a matter of Marine Corps policy.
 PM/PCs are responsible to assist installation commanders with proposals and justifications, should they deem that specific police functions are better performed with uniform items other than those provided for in reference (ab).

 Section 5300 - Individually Issued Equipment and Controlled Items (Badges, Organizational Equipment, and Credentials)